LLMSynthor: Macro-Aligned Micro-Records Synthesis with Large Language Models: Experiments

-We use population microdata from the American Community Survey (ACS), focusing on households in Southern California.
-The dataset includes both household- and person-level attributes, resulting in unstructured records due to varying household sizes.
-After preprocessing, we obtain a structured dataset of about 15,000 households with nine key variables.
-The task is to generate synthetic populations that preserve joint distributions across demographic and household features.
-To assess real-world utility, we define 16 policy-relevant queries across six categories: Equity, Vulnerability, Employment, Household, Demographics, and Mobility.
-Each query computes a median or proportion capturing meaningful patterns (e.g., \textit{proportion of multigenerational households}), which serves as a proxy for distributional fidelity.
-Full data and query details are in Appendix~\ref{appx:data_pop}.
+Having established \model's quantitative advantages on structured data, we now address \textmyblue{RQ3} by evaluating its ability to generalize to complex, unstructured data formats.
+We consider a real-world population synthesis task, where records are inherently \textmyblue{unstructured} due to varying household sizes and hierarchical household-person relationships.
+This setting tests whether \model’s general-purpose, macro-aware framework can outperform specialized population synthesis models that typically rely on extensive task-specific modeling and manual constraints.

-\paragraph{Baselines.} We compare \model with a range of strong population synthesis baselines.
-(1) CP: Applies non-negative tensor factorization and normalizes into a mixture-of-product-of-categoricals.
-Household groups are inferred, with person models fitted per group.
-(2) HMM: A hierarchical mixture model estimated via Expectation-Maximization (EM), using latent household and member classes with categorical distributions regularized by Dirichlet priors.
-(3) NVI: A variational framework with amortized neural encoders and Gumbel-Softmax reparameterization, optimized via stochastic gradient variational inference (SGVI).
-These baselines span classical tensor methods, probabilistic generative models, and deep learning approaches, providing diverse points of comparison in fidelity, scalability, and structure-aware synthesis.
+\textbf{Task Setup.} We use population microdata from the American Community Survey (ACS) for households in South Carolina.
+The dataset contains both household- and person-level attributes, resulting in variable-length records that pose a significant challenge for conventional tabular synthesis methods.
+After preprocessing, we obtain approximately 15{,}000 households.
+The objective is to generate a synthetic population that preserves complex joint distributions across demographic, socioeconomic, and household-structure variables.
+To evaluate practical fidelity, we define 16 policy-relevant queries (e.g., the proportion of multigenerational households) grouped into six thematic categories.
+These queries serve as a proxy for real-world utility by evaluating whether the synthetic population preserves \emph{meaningful joint distributions} over combinations of demographic and household variables.